Concrete Laitance Removal

 Grit blasting is an effective and speedy method to remove laitance from the surface of all types of screed application.
 Steel abrasives are propelled at the surface at high velocity, blasting away laitance and leaving a rough surface perfect for the bonding of floor coverings.
 Grit blasting is an extremely quick process and can prepare up to 1000sqm of surface a day.
 As it is a dry process, there is no need to stop screed laying or other construction tasks in the vicinity.

 This method, also referred to as concrete planing, uses a machine with rows of tungsten teeth to smooth the surface of the screed and remove the surface layer of laitance.
 The effects achieved are often excellent, and this method enables the removal of much thicker layers of laitance than other methods.
 Smaller planing or grinding machines can be utilised for edgework and detailing to create a uniform surface for finishing or bonding.

 This method of surface preparation and laitance removal is for heavy duty applications.
 A scabbling machine, consisting of a hydraulically or pneumatically powered ram is tipped with metal points to roughen the surface of the screed and produce a finish suitable for heavy duty applications.

 Flow Screed Services are here to help you find the method that is right for your needs and budget.
-Laitance removal is an integral part of our full screed installation service, and we are also available for laitance removal on screeds installed by other contractors.
+Laitance removal is an integral part of our full screed installation service, and we are also available for removing laitance on screeds installed by other contractors.
 We are experts in laitance removal in London or Surrey and the surrounding areas.